-In 2017, Amicus granted PRSU Awards for the first time.
-These grants were 33% of the value assigned to each executive officer.
-Goals were established by management and the Compensation Committee for Total Shareholder return versus NASDAQ Biotechnology Index and a strategic pipeline goal.
-50% of the PRSUs granted were assigned to "Relative Total Shareholder return" with 0-200% achievement of the number of target PRSU's.
-50% of the PRSUs granted were based on achievement of a "Pipeline Goal" that was focused on the Pompe Program Milestone of having the first patient dosed in a registration directed study.
-Both TSR and Pipeline Goal have 3-year cliff vesting period.
+The value of the PRSU grants in 2017 consisted of 33% of the total assigned equity compensation value to each executive officer.
+The goals associated with these PRSUs were established by management and the Compensation Committee as total shareholder return ("TSR") versus NASDAQ Biotechnology lndex and a strategic pipeline goal.
+50% of the PRSUs granted were assigned to the TSR goal with 0-200% achievement of the number of target PRSU's and the remaining 50% of the PRSUs granted were based on the Company achieving certain clinical milestones.
+Both the TSR and strategic pipeline PRSUs have 3-year cliff vesting period.